 Unfortunately, this is exactly what happens when you take acid stopping drugs.
 Both Tagamet and Zantac significantly raise the pH of the stomach from about 1 to 2 before treatment to 5.5 to 6.5 after, respectively.

 Prilosec and other PPIs are even worse.
 Just one of these pills is capable of reducing stomach acid secretion by 90 to 95 percent for the better part of a day.
 Taking higher or more frequent doses of PPIs, as is often recommended, produces a state of achlorydia (virtually no stomach acid).
 In a study of ten healthy men aged 22 to 55 years, a 20 or 40 mg dose of Prilosec reduced stomach acid levels to near-zero.

-A stomach without much acid is in many ways a perfect environment to harbor pathogenic bacteria.
-It’s dark, warm, moist, and full of nutrients.
 Most of the time these bacteria won’t kill us – at least not right away.
 But some of them can.
 People who have a gastric pH high enough to promote bacterial overgrowth are more vulnerable to serious bacterial infections.

 A recent systematic review of gastric acid-suppressive drugs suggested that they do in fact increase susceptibility to infections (PDF).
 The author found evidence that using acid stopping drugs can increase your chances of contracting the following nasty bugs:

 Other studies have found that acid stopping drugs also increase the risk for:

 Not only do acid stopping drugs increase our susceptibility to infection, they weaken our immune system’s ability to fight off infections once we have them.
 In vitro studies have shown that PPIs impair nuetrophil function, decrease adhesion to endothelial cells, reduce bactericidal killing of microbes, and inhibit neutrophil phagocytosis and phagolysosome acidification.